TanoMC/AdvancedArmorStands/README.md

 # Dependencies

 **!!Please note that this fork only supports Paper 1.19+.!!**
-This plugin was made for Spigot v.1.17 and later versions.

 The lastest Version `1.18.0` of this plugin requires java `17` or higher